-The project will focus on small scale businesses in the rice, groundnut and soybean value chains, particularly those led by women and youth, to improve productivity; increase access to markets, financial services and information; and to incorporate environmentally sustainable practices.
-The project will seek to raise awareness on the risks of early and forced child marriage by working with families and communities to better understand the benefits of engaging women and youth in entrepreneurship though awareness campaigns, employment and entrepreneurship skills building, provision of safe spaces, networking and mentorship opportunities.
+In addition to supporting women-led micro and small businesses, the project also raises awareness of the risks of early and forced child marriage.
+This is achieved by working with families and communities to better understand the benefits of engaging women and youth in entrepreneurship though awareness campaigns, gendered discussions and community groups, employment and entrepreneurship skills building, provision of safe spaces and networking.